 Most multivitamin and mineral supplements have low amounts of calcium.
 Consuming more diary or alternative milk products can help to increase calcium intake.
 Another option is to take calcium supplements.

 Also, vitamin B-12 becomes more difficult to absorb from food as people age.
 Men of more than 50 years should get

 Athletes burn more calories than a typical individual.
 They need to eat more to maintain their weight.
 It is unclear whether athletes also need more than the recommended daily allowance of vitamins or minerals.

 Vitamin D plays an essential role in bone health, and

 - aiding recovery from muscle damage after exercise

 More high quality research is necessary before recommending that athletes take vitamin D supplements.

 Many studies have investigated whether extra vitamins or minerals can improve brain health.
-Some have found that vitamin B-6 can improve performance on memory tests in older men.
+Some have found that vitamin B-6 can improve performance on

 But a 2018 review by the Cochrane Collaboration was unable to show significant evidence that vitamin B-6 or any other vitamin and mineral supplements improve brain function.